Connect Microsoft Entra data to Microsoft Sentinel

-Provisioning logs (also in PREVIEW), which contain system activity information about users, groups, and roles provisioned by the Azure AD provisioning service.
+Provisioning logs (also in PREVIEW), which contain system activity information about users, groups, and roles provisioned by the Microsoft Entra provisioning service.

-An Azure Active Directory P1 or P2 license is required to ingest sign-in logs into Microsoft Sentinel.
-Any Azure AD license (Free/O365/P1/P2) is sufficient to ingest the other log types.
+A Microsoft Entra ID P1 or P2 license is required to ingest sign-in logs into Microsoft Sentinel.
+Any Microsoft Entra ID license (Free/O365/P1 or P2) is sufficient to ingest the other log types.
 Additional per-gigabyte charges may apply for Azure Monitor (Log Analytics) and Microsoft Sentinel.

 Your user must be assigned the Microsoft Sentinel Contributor role on the workspace.

-Your user must have read and write permissions to the Azure AD diagnostic settings in order to be able to see the connection status.
+Your user must have read and write permissions to the Microsoft Entra diagnostic settings in order to be able to see the connection status.

 In Microsoft Sentinel, select Data connectors from the navigation menu.

-From the data connectors gallery, select Azure Active Directory and then select Open connector page.
+From the data connectors gallery, select Microsoft Entra ID and then select Open connector page.